-Many conventional advertising methods are quickly losing their lustre as technological innovations, such as virtual reality and augmented reality, prepare to hit the mainstream and allow chief marketing officers (CMOs) to utilise exciting new mediums.
+Many conventional advertising methods are quickly losing their lustre as technological innovations, such as virtual reality and augmented reality, prepare to hit the mainstream and allow chief marketing officers (CMOs) to utilise exciting new mediums and enhance user experience.
 Not only are these solutions on course to change the role of CMOs but they are also delivering truly immersive experiences and engaging with consumers in ways never before thought possible.

 “In the past 12 months we have seen several instances of CMOs taking spend in its entirety from above the line and redistributing it into experiential for certain product launches – cementing the fact that this discipline is fast becoming the authentic marketing of choice for many leading brands,” says Michael Wyrley-Birch, Chief Operating O cer EMEA of experiential marketing agency TRO.

-It’s not just retailers who can bene t from virtual reality and other immersive and experimental marketing technologies, but companies in industries as diverse as construction, travel and banking can take advantage of these innovative marketing mediums.
+It’s not just retailers who can bene t from virtual reality and other immersive and experimental marketing technologies, but companies in industries as diverse as construction, travel and banking can take advantage of these innovative marketing mediums and increse user experience.
 Immersive brand experiences are not a new phenomenon, with a number of US convenience stores being transformed into Kwik-e-Mart lookalikes to promote e Simpsons Movie as far back as 2007, but the combination of digital and physical is helping kick-start the next phase of experiential marketing.

 Fashion brand Vans created an in-store augmented reality experience following the launch of its MTE winter apparel collection.
 TRO worked with Vans on the campaign, which introduced consumers to a higher-priced clothing line tailored for rough terrain and winter environments.